-These are probably standard and probably automatic phrases that you greet and leave your class with but it is important that you use salutations and bid them farewell.
-Not only does it establish routine for them which is crucial for their development of time keeping and organisation, but it reinforces the positive mood in which the day should start and end.
+These are probably standard and automatic phrases that you greet and leave your class with, but it is important that you use greetings and bid them farewell.
+Not only does it establish a routine which is crucial for their development of timekeeping and organization, but it reinforces the positive mood in which the day should start and end.
 ‘Good morning’ infers that it is a ‘good’ morning and that the day is going to be successful, happy and productive.
-The positive adjective will enter the sponge like infant brain and nestle in their subconscious throughout the day, creating waves of optimism.
+The positive adjective will enter the sponge-like infant brain and nestle in their subconscious throughout the day, creating a mood of optimism.
 Similarly, dismissing your class with ‘goodbye’ or ‘have a lovely evening’ has the same effect, so their sunny attitude can continue outside of the classroom.
 Equally, it is beneficial to add a summarising sentence of the day when it comes to home time.
 This doesn’t always have to be a praising, positive sentence as not every day will be a good one and it is important that you are truthful with your class.
 If they have been particularly rowdy don’t continue to scold them as they walk out the door.
 After the initial telling-off use the summary sentence to be constructively critical; ‘You’ve been a bit on the loud side today which means tomorrow we can all try to be a little quieter.’
 Then, the next morning remind them again that today’s ‘fun’ challenge is being quieter than yesterday to reinforce the message of the importance of the learning environment.

 Do you understand?

-It’s a given that not all children in your class will understand the task as quickly as others.
-As the teacher it is important to monitor and notice if someone is falling behind and do something about it.
-Before you let the students tackle the class ask them ‘Do you understand?’
+Not all of the children in your class will understand the task as quickly as others.
+As the teacher, it is important to monitor and notice if someone is falling behind and do something about it.
+Before you let the students tackle the class, ask them ‘Do you understand?’
 The chances are they will all nod and hurry off to their desks even if they don’t understand.
-Therefore, once they have begun individual study it is important to go round the tables and check that all of the students know how to do the task and that no one is sitting there pretending to work, too embarrassed to ask for help.
+Therefore, once they have begun individual study, it is important to go around the tables and check that all of the students know how to do the task and that no one is sitting there pretending to work, too embarrassed to ask for help.
 Students will raise their hands and ask questions but you never know who might be silently struggling.
 As you make your rounds ask individuals, ‘What do you think of question 1?’
 ‘How are you going to tackle it?’
 ‘Is there anything you want me to go over again?’
 Asking open questions like these offers students the chance to ask for help without directly admitting confusion.
 If the way they plan to tackle the problem is completely wrong then you know you need to go over it with them.
-Say ‘an easier approach might be…’ rather than ‘that’s wrong’ to make them feel less embarrassed.
-Emphasise that it is ok to not understand.
-At the end of the lesson make a list of things you need to revisit next time to make sure that no student gets ‘left behind’.
+Rather than say ‘that’s wrong!’
+Say ‘an easier approach might be…’ to make them feel less embarrassed.
+Emphasize that it is ok to not understand.
+At the end of the lesson, draw up a list of things you need to revisit next time to make sure that no student gets ‘left behind.’